RajaeDev6/RajaeDev6/README.md

 ## Hi there 👋

-I'm Rajae, I Cybersecurity Student, and a lover for Software development based in Jamaica.
+I'm Rajae, I Cybersecurity Student, and a lover for backend engineering based in Jamaica.

-I build websites, mobile apps and command line tools, just whatever idea i have

-I Usually get a new idea like once a day.

-Whenever i am building my choice of tooling would be react, typescript for websites flask for backend stuffs, react native for mobile, golang, and c for command line

-I haven't really made alot of my projects public as yet but i will soon.
+I enjoy building small, focused tools that strengthening my skills in security, automation and backend development

-Right now my focus is on learning and contributing to open source software's.
+Right now, i'm learning more about system internals, contributing to open source security tooling, and building out personal projects that will help me group as an engineer

 *Fun Fact*
  - I love minimalistic things